clasanch/freecodecamp-exercises-demo/README.md

       operations for add, remove, has, and size methods with 100% test coverage
 - [x] **Union Two Sets** - Set union operation combining two sets returning all unique elements from both sets without duplicates with 100% test coverage
+- [x] **Create and Add to Sets in ES6** - Native ES6 Set usage demonstration with automatic duplicate handling and simple add() method with 100% test coverage

 #### Interactive Examples